Narrative and exquisitely carved

 Known for its immensity, grandeur, and architectural brilliance, Angkor Wat is the largest religious monument in the world and one of the most visited.
 Located in Siem Reap, Cambodia, this sprawling complex was originally a Vishnu temple built by the Khmer King Survarman II in the 12th century.
 It was later converted into a Buddhist monument by the kings who came after him.

-Angkor Wat also offers a glimpse of the day-to-day life during the heyday of the Khmer civilization through its intricately-carved numerous bas-reliefs carved on its galleries, pediments of gopuras, and pillars depicting scenes based mostly on the Hindu epics, such as Ramayana and Mahabharata, and ancient Hindu texts, such as the Puranas.
-Although there are bas-reliefs on the upper level galleries and pediments, the bas-reliefs on the lower-level galleries are extensive and detailed.
+Angkor Wat also offers a glimpse of the day-to-day life during the heyday of the Khmer civilization through its intricately-carved numerous bas-reliefs carved on its galleries, pediments of gopuras, and pillars depicting scenes based mostly on the Hindu epics, Ramayana and Mahabharata, and ancient Hindu texts, such as the Puranas.
+Although there are bas-reliefs on the upper-level galleries and pediments, the bas-reliefs on the lower-level galleries are extensive and detailed.

 Elaborate bass-reliefs on the lower-level gallery